Nations Online Logo

 Nationality: Sudanese

-Languages: Arabic (official), Nubian, Ta Bedawie, English, tribal languages.
+Languages: Arabic (official), Nubian, Ta Bedawie, Fur, English.

 Natural resources: Petroleum; small reserves of iron ore, copper, chromium ore, zinc, tungsten, mica, silver, gold, hydropower.